State of Emergency Extended Through Inauguration Day in DC Stunned by Riot

 The New York Times reported that Trump administration officials say it was Vice President Pence, not President Trump, who approved the order to deploy the D.C.
 National Guard.

 It was a sharp contrast to the night of June 1, 2020, when D.C.
-National Guard helicopters were requested by the Trump Administration.
+National Guard helicopters were requested by the Trump Administration to fly over anti-police brutality and anti-racism protests evoked by the police killing of George Floyd in Minneapolis.

 The FBI has asked for the public’s help to identify those “who are actively instigating violence” in D.C.